metacpan/metacpan-cpan-extracted/distros/W/WebService-MinFraud/README.md

 - Olaf Alders <oalders@maxmind.com>
 - Patrick Cronin <PatrickCronin@users.noreply.github.com>
 - Ruben Navarro <rbnx@users.noreply.github.com>
+- Will Storey <will@summercat.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 - 2017 by MaxMind, Inc.
+This software is copyright (c) 2015 - 2018 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.